BrunoPosa/Hive-school-projects/cpp/cpp_tempbackup.md

 An xvalue expression has an address that no longer accessible by your program but can be used to initialize an rvalue reference, which provides access to the expression.
 Examples include function calls that return an rvalue reference, and the array subscript, member and pointer to member expressions where the array or object is an rvalue reference. https://learn.microsoft.com/en-us/cpp/cpp/lvalues-and-rvalues-visual-cpp?view=msvc-170

+"An lvalue refers to an object that persists beyond a single expression.
+An rvalue is a temporary value that does not persist beyond the expression that uses it."

 Uniform (brace) initialization:
 instead of using braces or assignment, you can use curly braces to initialize any object.
 Prevents narrowing✅